arielgee/Sage-Like/.misc/tasks.md

 ## Now
+* BUG: filtered tree indicator is not fixed when scrolling the tree
 >> STANDING TASK: Check the <select> control in the preferences page.
 Are the colors of the <option> in dark mode are readable when hoverd
 ---